What we believe at Life-everlasting

 - Christ is coming soon to gather the Church unto himself – which the world will not see; the Church waits for this day called the rapture.
 This occurs at the fullness of the time, which is the time when all that are to be saved into the Church (believe in Jesus Christ), have been saved.

 - Jesus Christ’s current role in heaven is as high priest, advocating for Christians before the Father.
-Jesus Christ is also a king, but currently does not exercise this role – but rather he sits at the right hand of God the Father in heaven, being the mediator of the new covenant as High Priest.
-In due course after he comes to take his Church to heaven he will rule as King, first in Heaven then in Jerusalem, seated the Throne of David.
+Jesus Christ is also king, but currently does not exercise this role – but rather he sits at the right hand of God the Father in heaven, being the mediator of the new covenant as High Priest.
+In due course after he comes to take his Church to heaven he will rule as King, first in Heaven then in Jerusalem, seated on the Throne of David.

 - Dispensations describe well the counsels of the Almighty God in his dealings with mankind.
 We are currently governed under the dispensation of Grace.